Edward Joseph Dent: Life

 Dent was born in Ribston, Yorkshire, the son of the landowner and politician John Dent.
 He was educated at Bilston Grange, and Eton where he was a music student of Charles Harford Lloyd.
 He matriculated at King's College, Cambridge in 1895, graduating B.A. in 1898 in the Classical Tripos, Mus.B.
 1899 having studied under Charles Wood and Charles Villiers Stanford, and M.A.
 1902.
 He was elected a Fellow of his college in March 1902 having distinguished himself in music both as researcher and a composer.

 Dent was Professor of Music at Cambridge University from 1926 to 1941, where his students included Arthur Bliss, Arnold Cooke and Cecil Armstrong Gibbs.
-He was President of the I.S.C.M. from its foundation in 1922 until 1938 and was President of the International Music Society between 1931 and 1949.
+He was President of the International Society for Contemporary Music (I.S.C.M.) from its foundation in 1922 until 1938 and again between 1945 and 1947.
 He was a governor of Sadler's Wells Opera, and translated many libretti for it.
 He wrote influential books on Alessandro Scarlatti, Ferruccio Busoni, Handel, English operas and the operas of Mozart.

 Dent died in London, aged 81.